 Skin cancers are treated by several non-invasive and surgical methods, depending on the type of cancer, its size and location on your body and its stage of growth.
 During your consultation, Dr Chang will discuss the best procedure to safely remove the cancerous cells.
 He will also discuss your medical background, the level of scarring that will result from the procedure along with any risks associated with the surgery.

 Non-melanoma skin cancers are mostly removed under a local anaesthetic; however, for the more advanced skin cancers, day surgery is required.
 Our skin cancer clinic also provides a wide range of ablative and non-ablative laser treatments and skin excisions to remove skin lesions, including moles and cysts.

 Additionally, Dr Chang performs skin grafts as well as reconstructive surgery, which leaves the area with more aesthetically-pleasing results.

-DOWNTIME: Short treatment or day surgery, depending on the skin cancer.
+DOWNTIME: Short treatment or day surgery, depending on the type of skin cancer.
 The sutures are removed anywhere from seven to 10 days.
 FOLLOW UP SESSIONS: Depending on the procedure.

 Please view our SKIN CANCER page.

 Image purchased under licence (c) Shutterstock.